Entire home

 Things to know:

-Things are not static.
-They don’t stay the same all the time.
+Things don’t stay the same.
 The road changes, a rock falls down, there is a rain storm, anything can change the road.
-It may be fine in the morning and deteriorate in the afternoon, for multiple reasons.
-I mention the beach, but sometimes I don’t have one during snow melt and slightly after and the locations of the beach could change.
-In June and early July generally we may have mosquitoes for a while until the bats and swallows take care or them.
-We have a Milky Way most nights but in December and January it’s more difficult to see than in mid summer.
-I have side by sides for guests to use.
-Four hours and plenty of time to get to the Wind Caves and Chicken Corner. $195 cash or check.
+It may be fine in the morning and deteriorate in the afternoon.
+Sometimes we don't have a beach during snow melt and the beach locations could change.
+In June and early July generally we have mosquitoes.
+Few this year.
+We have a Milky Way most nights.
+In December and January it’s more difficult to see than mid summer.
+I have a six seater side by side.
+Sometimes it breaks.
+I might not have one while you are here.
+It's pretty rare.
 I feed critters at night on the front porch of the lodge.
 Some nights some critters don’t come or they take a long time to come.
-I have no control over who shows up when.
-Kobae usually hangs out on the porch in March, April, May, and early June.
-Once it gets hot he retreats in his hole and I generally only see him once a day when he comes out to eat until end of August and then he’ll want to go hiking every day, for miles.
-He’s not here from mid November thru late February when he goes to San Diego for the winter.
+Kobae usually hangs out on the porch in March, April, and May.
+Once it gets hot he retreats in his hole and I generally only see him once a day when he comes out to eat.
+End of August he’ll want to go hiking every day.
+He’s not here from mid November thru late February.